-As an example, let's improve the little loop shown or 23/4 ge 333.
+As an example, let's improve the little loop shown on page 333.
 I should caution you that its first implementation, while correct and workable in the strictest sense, is awkward and not the best way to code that kind of thing.
 It can be improved in several ways.
 Here's one: